 The process of declaring the variables, function input parameters and function return values is called static typing.
 A statically typed language does not necessarily require you to declare the variable close to its use, but you do have to declare them before you use them.
 Types can be casted or converted to another type.
 The classic .NET languages are all statically typed, where Visual Basic.NET allows you to optionally leave out the declaration for function parameters, and the compiler enforces this.
 The advantage is that this code can execute more quickly.
 The disadvantage of this approach is that you have a lot more keystrokes to do when writing a program.

 We'll illustrate this point in listing 1.1.
 It shows you some of the most basic things you can do with a statically typed language.

-Listing 1.1: Static typing in
+Listing 1.1: Static typing in C#

 int i = 5;

 i += 5;